bruceharrison1984/Schedulely/apps/schedulely-docs/docs/Usage/Keyboard.md

 ## Override

-Currently, overriding the keyboard buttons used for actions is not supported but may be added in the future if people request it.
+Currently, overriding the keyboard buttons used for actions is not supported but may be added in the future requested.